 - Examine what occurs during a disaster and the impact it has on people, property and the environment.

 - Differentiate between the responsibilities of the local government after a disaster versus those of the state and federal government.

 - Analyze human responses to disasters.

-- Examine the process through which individual assistance may be obtained.
+- Examine the process through which public and individual assistance may be obtained.

-- Apply principles and practice of response and recovery in case study disaster events.
+- Apply principles and practices of disaster recovery in case studies.